suhasHere/moq-secure-objects/draft-ietf-moq-secure-objects.md

 ~~~

 The plaintext is then deserialized to extract the application's
-`original_payload` and any private header extensions:
+`original_payload` and the Encrypted Properties List:

 1. Read a varint to obtain the `original_payload` length.

 2. Read that many bytes as `original_payload`.

-3. If no bytes remain, there are no private header extensions.
+3. If no bytes remain, there is no Encrypted Properties List.

-4. Otherwise, read the extension type (16 bits).
+4. Otherwise, read the property type (16 bits).
 If the value
    is not 0xA, drop the object.
 Parse the remaining bytes as
-   the Private header extension structure.
+   the Encrypted Properties List structure.

 If parsing fails at any stage, the receiver MUST drop the MoQT Object.